thomasbatt/couleur-nature/wordpress/wp-content/plugins/minify-html-markup/readme.txt

 Make your website's markup look professional by using Minify HTML.
 Simple to use, simply install and activate (with additional options for advanced settings).

-Does specialized minification to JavaScript and internal CSS.
+Does optional specialized minification to JavaScript and internal CSS.
 Doesn't mess with your textareas or preformatted text.

 Settings options to removes HTML, CSS and JavaScript comments (leaving MSIE conditional comments), remove unneeded XHTML closing tags from HTML5 void elements and remove unneeded relative schemes and domains from links.